 In the study, the researchers found that people who had low CD4 + Pre-HAART counts were at greater risk for the future development of geriatric syndromes.
 They also found that people of darker-colored skin were at increased risk for these syndromes.

 It is likely that participants who reported cases of peripheral neuropathy were exposed to a group of old anti-HIV drugs-commonly called "d-drugs" -that may be toxic to nerve cells:

 - DdI (didanosine, Videx) Translator's Note: I took

 - D4T (stavudine Zerit) Translator's Note - I took

-Cross-sectional studies such as this are good first steps and can be used to establish what is not a health problem that requires further investigation in a larger study and more expensive and more robust statistical concepts.
+Cross-sectional studies such as the present are good first steps and can be used to establish what is not a health problem that requires more research in a larger, more expensive study and of more robust statistical conceptions.

 Such studies could investigate other potential risk factors for geriatric syndromes.
-Based on the findings obtained in this study, the researchers recommended that early initiation of antiretroviral therapy may be a way to delay or prevent the development of care these geriatric syndromes.
-However, since the consulting services in treatment guidelines and clinical practice in high-income countries is generally move the start ART to be initiated early in the course of HIV infection, a recommendation of the researcher may not be as important in the era current.
+Based on the findings obtained in the present study, the researchers recommended that the early initiation of ART may be a way to delay or prevent the development of care of these geriatric syndromes.
+However, since counseling services in treatment guidelines and clinical practice in high-income countries are generally moving early ART to be initiated early in the course of HIV infection, a researcher's recommendation may not be as important in the era current.

-The San Francisco researchers should be commended for doing the preliminary work required to document that geriatric syndromes are occurring in people REALLY middle-aged HIV-positive.
-A future study will enroll HIV-positive peopleenegative - including more women of similar types and socioeconomic backgrounds really relevant that may be made as valid comparisons.
-This study needs to explore a combination of other potential risk factors for geriatric syndromes, including the following (as well mentioned by the researchers):
+Researchers in San Francisco should be commended for doing the preliminary work needed to document that geriatric syndromes are REALLY occurring in HIV positive middle-aged people.
+A future study should enroll HIV-positive people e negative - including more women of similar types and really relevant socioeconomic backgrounds that can be made as valid comparisons.
+Such a study needs to explore a combination of other potential risk factors for geriatric syndromes, including the following (as well mentioned by the researchers):